Get CAT Sample Papers For Free

 Sub-sections that must be prepared first include Caselet, Bar Graph, Data Sufficiency, Clocks and Calendars, Data Arrangement, Binary Logic, Constraint-based puzzles and Venn Diagram.

 As prescribed by the exam conducting authority, there are a total of 34 questions that must be answered within a time span of 60 minutes.
-It is advised to complete the maximum number of questions of this section in 54 to 55 minutes and keep the rest of the time for revision.
+It is advised to complete the maximum number of questions in this section in 54 to 55 minutes and the rest of the time for revision.

 Going through the examples given after every explanation in the books and study materials is a must for CAT applicants.
 These examples will help in understanding the problem in a clear way and will also help in knowing the steps to approach the solution in a simplified manner.

 The right way to approach questions is to go for the easier ones first and then gradually move to the more difficult or tricky ones.